-the display and the depth of the bottom directly below the cursor.
-In addition, the Latitude and the distance to travel to the cursor position and the bearing to the cursor position.
-A waypoint can retrieval and use.
+depth on the display and the depth of the bottom directly below the cursor.
+In addition, position is shown, the distance to travel to the cursor position and the bearing to the cursor position. position for later retrieval and use.